Gazakh Teachers' Seminary

 The Gazakh Teachers Seminary (Qazax müəllimlər seminariyası) is a teachers seminary that functioned from 1918 to 1959 in the Azerbaijani city of Gazakh.
 It was created on the initiative of the Azerbaijani enlightener Firudin-bek Kocharli and Husein Efendi Gaibov.

 History

-In 1895, the graduate of the Transcaucasian Teachers Seminary, and the teacher of the Erivan Gymnasium, Firudin-bek Kocharli, was appointed as teacher at the Transcaucasian Teachers Seminary in Gori, where since 1910 he became the head of the Azerbaijani branch.
+In 1895, a graduate of the Transcaucasian Teachers Seminary, and the teacher of the Erivan Gymnasium, Firudin-bek Kocharli, was appointed as teacher at the Transcaucasian Teachers Seminary in Gori, where from 1910 he became the head of the Azerbaijani branch.